4dn-dcic/tibanna/lambda/README.md

 ## test_validatefiles2
 Mounts a file on 4dn S3 to sbg s3, launch a validatefiles task on that file on SBG.
+It works specifically for validatefiles, but has room to be extended
 ### input format
 Example input
 ```